tmoens/zebrafish-facility-manager/PerFacility.md

 You can change the configuration file any time you want, but you will have to restart the zf_server for those changes to take place.

-Until then, run it manually --configuration=whatever
+Until then, run it manually

-## Auth0 Configuration
+export FACILITY=eue

-We have outsourced user management, authentication and authorization to Auth0.
-This is by far more secure than a "roll your own" version.
+npm run start:prod